eCrash is an electronic traffic crash reporting and transmission procedure system.

 The eCrash system, like eCite, is a process-level solution to the outdated and time-consuming paper crash report form used by law enforcement and the court system.
 Crash reports generated through eCrash are quick, accurate, secure, and legible.

 eCrash is more than a form.
-The vision for eCrash was born out of the success of eCite, the need of Alabama law enforcement to process over 130,000 annual traffic crash reports, and Alabama’s decision to require MMUCC compliant crash reports.
-Therefore, CAPS developed the eCrash system as a means of collecting, cleaning, and analyzing data and making that data easily accessible by all agencies involved.
+The development of eCrash began as a workflow solution for Alabama law enforcement’s processing of over 130,000 traffic crash reports annually.
+It was solidified after the state’s decision to require MMUCC compliant reports.
+CAPS, therefore, developed the eCrash system as a means of collecting, cleaning, and analyzing data and making that data easily accessible by all involved agencies

 The eCite system is fully integrated into the Mobile Officers’ Virtual Environment (MOVE) and is not offered as a stand-alone product.

 eCrash enables law enforcement to prepare MMUCC-5 compliant crash forms 100% electronically.